TophatSynth/medic_backup/Lecture Notes/Week 3/Structure of proteins 1 and 2.md

 				- Usually 4 amino acids are required to form the turn
 				- Proline found in bends and loops
 	- Tertiary
+		- 3D folding of secondary structure
+		- Hydrophobic residues on the inside, hydrophilic residues are exposed to the aqueous env
+		- Most proteins organised into multiple "domains"
+			- Each domain contributes a specific function to the protein
+			- Similar domains can be found in different proteins
+		- Can be predominantly a-helical, B-sheets, or a mix
+			- Loops/bends connect regions of a-helixes and B-sheets so they can fold into the tertiary structure
+		- Stabilised by disulfide bonds, H-bonds, ionic interactions, van der Waals interactions, hydrophobic interactions (hydrophobic groups forced away from aqueous env)
+			- Disulfide bonds - SH groups of cysteines form a covalent S-S bond
 	- Quatenary
+		- Multiple polypeptides tgth
+		- Each polypeptide is called a subunit, complex called an oligomeric protein, often stabilised by disulfide bonds
+		- Subunits can be identical or different
 - Amino acids
 	- Central carbon with amino group, carboxylate group, hydrogen, and a side group
 	- Special amino acids